 Babysitting for friends and neighbours is not classed as employment.

-If your child is 16 and has received their National Insurance number they will still need a permit until the last Friday of June, which is the school leaving date.
+If your child is 16 and has received their National Insurance number, they will still require a permit until the last Friday of June (academic Year 11), which is the school leaving date.

 3 Apply for a work permit

-Complete the application form and send back to the address on the form.Work Permit Application Form (Word, 79KB)
+Complete and return the application form to the address on the form.Work permit application form (Word, 80KB)